PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-202-p-b-pass.md

 Pinkie nuzzles Fluttershy before the hug ends.

-"What's going on, Pinkie?"

 Pinkie blushes.
+"Hey, Fluttershy… I had something I wanted to ask if you don't mind"

+Fluttershy replies curiously, "What's going on, Pinkie?"

-"Well, I really really like you… and I wanted to ask you something."
+Pinkie blushes.
+"Well, I really really like you… and I wanted to ask you something.
+It's okay if you say no."

 Fluttershy giggles.
 "I really like you too!
 And I can answer your question."

-"Fluttershy, will you go out with me?"
+"Fluttershy, do you want to go out with me?"

 Fluttershy blushes.
 "Yes!
 I'd love to."